Donkey Kong (1981 video game): Coleco

+Atari

-Atari obtained the license for home computer versions of Donkey Kong and released it for the Atari 8-bit family.
+Atari, Inc. obtained the license for home computer versions of Donkey Kong and released it for the Atari 8-bit computers.
 When Coleco unveiled the Adam Computer, running a port of Donkey Kong at the 1983 Consumer Electronics Show in Chicago, Illinois, Atari protested that it was in violation of the licensing agreement.
-Yamauchi demanded that Arnold Greenberg, Coleco's president, withdraw his Adam port.
-Greenberg complied, and the game was not published.
+Nintendo president Hiroshi Yamauchi demanded that Coleco president Arnold Greenberg withdraw his Adam port.
+Greenberg complied, and the port was not published.